cloudqubes/cloudqubes.github.io/_posts/2020-06-04-openstack-port-security.md

 Once port security is disabled no packet filtering will be appied on the incoming or outgoing traffic the particular port.

+If using an older version of OpenStack such as Mitaka, OpenStack CLI may not have the options to disable port security, of a virtual port.
+In that case you may use the `neutron` CLI.

+First find the ID of the port using `neutron port-list`.

+{% highlight shell %}
+$ neutron port-update --no-security-groups <port_id>
+$ neutron port-update <port_id> --port_security_enabled=False
+{% endhighlight %}

 # Disable port security for network

 Port security can be disabled in the virtual network, such that all ports associated with the network will have port security disabled by default.